latenitefilms/Metaburner/docs/README.md

 There's also a **Lua scripting environment** built-in, so you can even "code" your own text for unlimited possibilities.

-You can even share Lua variables between multiple Metaburner titles for some crazy possibilities!
+You can even share Lua variables between multiple Metaburner titles for some crazy cool workflows!

 ![](/static/metaburner-pro-screenshot.jpeg)